-If you require vision enhancement within the first few months after your initial LASIK surgery, many ophthalmologists choose to perform a LASIK enhancement since LASIK requires less recovery time.
+If you require vision enhancement within the first few months after your initial LASIK surgery, many ophthalmologists choose to perform a LASIK enhancement.
+LASIK typically requires less recovery time.
 LASIK enhancement requires that a surgeon re-lift the flap made during the original LASIK eye surgery.

-The older the original corneal flap gets, however, the higher the risk that re-lifting it would cause epithelial growths or other conditions.
-In these cases, such as needing a LASIK enhancement after 10 years, performing PRK (photorefractive keratectomy) surgery after LASIK is often the better option for improved eyesight.
+The older the corneal flap gets, however, the higher the risk that re-lifting it would cause epithelial growth.
+Those in need of LASIK enhancement after 10 years may find that PRK enhancement is the better option for improved eyesight.

-In PRK after LASIK, your surgeon won’t lift your corneal flap but will remove the epithelial (outer) tissue of your cornea (which regenerates after your surgery) before commencing with the rest of your surgery.
+In PRK enhancement, your surgeon won’t lift your corneal flap but will remove the epithelial (outer) tissue of your cornea (which regenerates after your surgery) before commencing with the rest of your surgery.

 Absolutely.
-Should you meet all all qualifications for PRK enhancement surgery, PRK after LASIK is very safe.
-However, your doctor will need to check that your eyes have an adequate amount of corneal thickness before performing PRK after LASIK.
+PRK enhancement surgery is very safe.
+However, your doctor will need to check that your eyes have an adequate amount of corneal thickness before performing PRK.

 How often do you have to re-do LASIK eye surgery?

-LASIK eye surgery is typically permanent.
+The results of LASIK eye surgery are typically permanent.
 If needed, adjustments are taken care of shortly after the original surgery or long after the procedure, when age has caused eyesight deteriorated.
-That said, it’s good to know that you do have the option for enhancements such as PRK after LASIK.
+That said, it’s good to know that you do have the option for enhancements.